Phyks/Cygnal/README.md

     to `/`).
 The value should end with a trailing slash.
 * `THUNDERFOREST_API_KEY=` to pass an API key server to use for [Thunderforest](http://thunderforest.com/) tiles (OpenCycleMap, etc).
+* `API_TOKEN=` to pass a token required to access the server side API (check below in the server part environment variables for more details).

 You should also have a look at the build variables under the `config/` subdirectory.